How to Apply for SSDI: Steps to Get It Done

 • your address, email address, and phone number

-• if you are or were married for ten years or more, your spouse's name, birth date, Social Security number, and date and place of marriage
+• if you are or were married for ten years or more, your spouse's name, birth date, Social Security number, and the date and place of marriage

 • the date of any divorces, and